Paul Aurelian: Paulinus of Wales

 Paulinus of Wales founded churches and chapels around Llandovery.
 He is said to have taught Saint Teilo and to have nominated David to speak at the Synod of Llanddewi Brefi (in around 545).
-Claims to having founded the church at Paul are dubious.
+Claims of having founded the church at Paul are dubious.

 A 6th century inscribed stone found at Caeo in Carmarthenshire, now in the Carmarthen Museum, appears to honour him as "preserver of the faith, constant lover of his country, champion of righteousness".
 His feast day is 23 November.